Day 1 - Fly from Salt Lake to Yellowstone - About 1 hours, 30 minutes

 This tour starts at the Salt Lake airport, and you will need to find your way there, for the flight to Yellowstone.
 This is why we suggest staying at a hotel with a free airport shuttle.
 Flight times vary during the summer season, but most days there will be both a morning and an afternoon flight.
 Please note that the airline charges a checked luggage fee, which you will need to pay.
 Consider, perhaps, traveling with just a carry-on bag.

 Please also be aware that today is an unescorted part of the tour.
 What this means is that you do not have a tour guide or one of our staff with you for most of the day.
-You will fly from Salt Lake To Yellowstone, where one of our staff will pick you up at the airport, and take you to West Yellowstone Lodge, our motel, at which you are staying.
+You will fly from Salt Lake To Yellowstone, where one of our staff will pick you up at the airport, and take you to Yellowstone Motel, our motel, at which you are staying.
 If we are sold out, you will stay in another clean, comfortable motel in town.

 After checking in you can explore the town, take a walk through the forest into Yellowstone, go to the Grizzly and Wolf Discovery Center (a must see) or check out a movie at the IMAX.